 According to Le Douarin & Kalcheim, also Kanzler, et al. the cranial neural crest is a migratory population of cells, which gives rise to a broad variety of derivatives, cartilage, nerves, connective tissue, bones, and plays an essential role in the development of the vertebrate face and neck.

 Based on the Wisderm website, excessive intake of retinyl palmitate during pregnancy may lead to maternal toxicity and adverse effects on the developing offspring.
 The feeding of 10,000-15,000 IU/kg of retinyl palmitate to female rats during gestation and lactation has been shown to led malformations in the forelimbs and hindlimbs of the offspring.
-Therefore, doctors recommend that moms do not use skin care products with retinyl palmitate during pregnancy.

-Recommended dose of vitamin A supplements during pregnancy
+The recommended dose of vitamin A supplements during pregnancy

 Pregnant women with different age will need vitamin A supplements with different doses.
 For pregnant women age 18 and younger, it is recommended to take 750 mcg of retinol activity equivalents (RAE) per day.
 Meanwhile, pregnant women age 19 and older require 770 micrograms RAE per day.